 Residential Grant Program

-A grant equal to 50% of the cost of renovating existing residential units and/or constructing new residential units on the basis of $15 per sq. ft., to a maximum grant of $15,000 per unit and a maximum of 5 units per property/project (total maximum grant of $75,000 per property/project).
+This is achieved via a grant equal to 50% of the cost of renovating existing residential units and/or constructing new residential units priced at $15 per sq. ft, to a maximum grant of $15,000 per unit.
+This is limited to a maximum of 5 units per property/project totaling to a maximum grant of $75,000.

 Eligible Community Improvement Project Area (CIPA): Main Street, Downtown, and East Waterfront